 After a few weeks, there will be a hearing to approve your payment plan.
 While creditors can object to the payment amounts, the judge has the final say.
-After your plan has been approved, you’ll continue making payments to the court.
+After your plan has been approved, you’ll continue making payments to the trustee.
 Once you’ve completed your Chapter 13 payment plan, any remaining debt is discharged.
 You are no longer liable for discharged debts.

-Filing Personal Bankruptcy
+Seek Advice Before Filing Personal Bankruptcy

 Since personal bankruptcy laws are so complex, it’s a good idea to seek advice from an attorney before filing for bankruptcy.
 This is the best way to ensure your paperwork is filed completely and accurately.